justinwen4/justinwen4/README.md

 CS + Statistics @ Duke · AI/ML research & engineering · Houston, TX / Durham, NC

+I am currently a research fellow at SPAR (Supervised Program for Alignment Research) extending multi-agent science.

-I build ML systems — from prompt optimization frameworks at a YC startup to production healthcare AI deployed at clinics.
-I also run [DebateAI](https://debateai.dev), a free AI debate assistant used by students across 8+ debate organizations.
+Previously, I've worked on DSPy GEPA (an automatic, reflective prompt optimizer) at Lucidic AI (YC W25), as well as healthcare AI for clinics.
+I also operate [DebateAI](https://debateai.dev), a free AI debate assistant used by hundreds of students across the country.

-My core interest is AI alignment — specifically how we evaluate, steer, and understand what LLMs are actually doing.
+My core interest is AI alignment.
+Specifically, how we evaluate, steer, and understand what LLMs are actually doing.

 ---